-Our ESG Steering Group was established last year to guide implementation.
+Our ESG Steering Group was established two years ago to guide implementation.
 Its outputs are monitored by the Chief Executive, who along with the Executive Board ultimately decides the ESG strategy.

 Creating shared value

 We strive to maximise the positive impact of our work, dealing honestly and fairly with all stakeholders and, in the process, building mutually beneficial partnerships.

 We support our people and clients in looking for low carbon solutions and environmentally sensitive ways to work.
 Our employees have access to mobile, remote and video conferencing technology as standard, which they are encouraged to use instead of travelling.

 We have reduced business travel through the use of collaborative tools.
 Video conferencing is popular among our staff and has become an alternative to travelling for internal meetings.